18 Proven Strategies to Overcome Price Objections (from the Experts)

 Price objections are one of the most common sales objections you’ll face.
 But here’s a key to remember—it’s not always about the price.

-A classic sales mantra is that if a prospect gives you the price is too high objection, you simply haven't communicated enough value.
-But oftentimes it's about something else altogether—and they simply use pricing as an easy way out.
+A classic sales mantra is if a prospect gives you a price objection, you simply haven't communicated enough value.
+But often, it's about something else altogether—and they simply use pricing as an easy way out.

 It's your responsibility as a salesperson to find out what the real issue is.
 To solve their problem, you must first know what it is.

 How do you do that?
-You ask questions

 - "Are you trying to get the best possible deal?"